SOS for Sciatica Pain: How to Soothe Your Strain Today!

 15. Sports massage

-• Better circulation: This type of massage increases blood flow to the sore area, which speeds up healing and brings fresh oxygen and nutrients to the muscles.
+• Better circulation: Sports massage increases blood flow to the sore area and releases fresh oxygen and nutrients to those muscles.

 • Increased Range of Motion: Sciatica can limit movement and flexibility.
 Sports massage can help increase the range of motion by loosening tight muscles and improving joint mobility.

-• Improved flexibility: Sciatica can limit your range of motion.
-Sports massage helps loosen muscles and joints, making it easier to bend, stretch, and move.
+• Improved flexibility: Sciatica can limit your mobility.
+Sports massage relaxes your muscles and joints, making it easier for you to bend, stretch, and walk.

-• Faster recovery: For active individuals, this massage can help reduce soreness and stiffness after workouts or physical activity, allowing you to bounce back more quickly.
+• Faster recovery: For physically active people, this massage can help reduce soreness and stiffness that follow workouts or physical activity.

 Discover 9 Best Sciatica Stretches for Pain Relief and Improved Flexibility

-1. Sit Tall, Stand Strong: Sit on a chair with both legs extended out in front of you.
-Cross your right ankle over your left knee and gently lean forward until you feel a stretch in your glutes and lower back.
-Hold the position for 15 to 30 seconds, then switch to the other side.
-This move helps release tension in the hips and back while improving flexibility.
+1. Sit Tall, Stand Strong: Sit on a chair and stretch your legs.
+Cross your right ankle over your left knee and bend a little until your glutes and lower back are stretched.
+Remain in that position for at least 15 to 30 seconds before you switch to the other side.
+Doing this will ease the tension in your hips and back.

 Person sitting cross-legged on a mat, stretching their glutes in a seated position.